News - Comments

 this game with provided likeness, motion capture work and voice by Kurt Russell

 really suit a video game.
-The anime
+The anime movie could also have been interesting since

+Kurt would provide his voice here too.
+John and Debra would also help them out

 too.
-John Carpenter and Debra Hill would also help them out with the screenplay

-have done with it.
-The Novels too.
-I am willing to give everything a chance.
-I
+I'm willing to give everything a chance.
+I don't desire new Snake stuff

-don't desire new Snake stuff (except for a third movie with John and Kurt
+except for a third movie with John and Kurt and maybe a video game, but it sure

-if the right people gets involved.
+right people gets involved.